Memo: Some in US may not get stimulus checks until August | Times Leader

 By MATTHEW DALY

-WASHINGTON (AP) — The federal government expects to begin making payments to millions of Americans under the new stimulus law in mid-April, but some people without direct deposit information may not get checks until mid-August or later, according to a memo obtained by The Associated Press.
+WASHINGTON (AP) — The federal government expects to begin making payments to millions of Americans under in mid-April, but some people without direct deposit information may not get checks until mid-August or later, according to a memo obtained by The Associated Press.

 The document from the House Ways and Means Committee says the IRS will make about 60 million payments to Americans through direct deposit in mid-April, likely the week of April 13.
 The IRS has direct deposit information for these individuals from their 2018 or 2019 tax returns.